Malignancy - other tissue types

 Full clinical information including suspected or confirmed diagnosis and tumour load are required for the accurate interpretation of the cytogenetic result.

 Karyotype and/or FISH investigation

-- Fresh tumour or lymph node tissue collected either in sterile medium (contact the laboratory if required) or in sterile isotonic saline.
+- Lymph node tissue collected either in sterile medium (contact the laboratory if required) or in sterile isotonic saline.